bryanrp/The-Border/README.md

 ## Todo

-- [ ] Fix MovablePlatform that controlled by two or more buttons
 - [ ] PressurePlate but it covers an area
+- [ ] When both players is on top of platforms from one MovablePlatform will make one of the player "unattached" to the platform

 ## Chapter 1 Level